 Students must be actively participating in classes to receive financial aid.
-Based on regulations, students must begin attendance in order to receive financial aid.
-In the case of online classes, students must be actively participating in order to determine if they are eligible to keep their aid that was awarded/disbursed or if adjustments will be made.
-For financial aid purposes only, actively participating will be defined as a student who completes assignments, logs on regularly, participates in classroom discussions, if applicable, and completes at least one test/quiz.
-Students who are determined to not be actively participating, will not be eligible to receive financial aid for that term.
+Based on regulations, students must begin attendance to receive financial assistance.
+In the case of online courses, students must be actively participating in determining if they are eligible to keep their aid that was awarded/disbursed or if adjustments will be made.
+For financial aid purposes only, actively participating will be defined as a student who completes assignments, logs on regularly, participate in classroom discussions, if applicable, and completes at least one test/quiz.
+Students who are determined not to be actively participating will not be eligible to receive financial aid for that term.

 The Financial Aid Office also offers in-person exit counseling sessions.
 If interested, please contact the Financial Aid Office.

-All students awarded financial aid may purchase required books & supplies in the ECC Bookstore approximately two weeks before the beginning of each semester.
+All students awarded financial aid may purchase required books and supplies in the ECC Bookstore approximately two weeks before the beginning of each semester.
 Please check with the bookstore for specific date information.